bjacobel/orientku/README.md

 License
 -------------------
 IDGAF.
-Feel free to use in any way you'd like so long as you don't violate the licenses of [t] or [haikufinder].
+Feel free to use in any way you'd like so long as you don't violate the licenses of [twitter] or [haikufinder].